toposhaba/a2a-salesforce-apex/README.md

 - [Add a class that creates an A2A Agent Executor](#3-add-a-class-that-creates-an-a2a-agent-executor)
 - [Add an A2A Java SDK Server Maven dependency to your project](#4-add-an-a2a-java-sdk-server-maven-dependency-to-your-project)

-### 1. Add the A2A Java SDK Core Maven dependency to your project
+### 1. Add the A2A Java SDK Maven dependencies to your project

 > **Note**: The A2A Java SDK isn't available yet in Maven Central but will be soon.
 For now, be
 > sure to check out the latest tag (you can see the tags [here](https://github.com/a2aproject/a2a-java/tags)), build from the tag, and reference that version below.
 For example, if the latest tag is `0.2.3`, you can use the following dependency.